sjyogi73/MUI-ReactJS/README.md

       Check http://localhost:3000/

- # Used dependencys For This Project
+ # Used dependencies For This Project
       - React js
       - Material UI
       - React Router